pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

+# topic formula one

 # topic: weekend plans
 * I'm **planning** to *go* to my ***mother's***.
 * I'm going to my mother's place and meet a friend.
+* What do you think we should do over the weekend?
+*

 ---